mike14747/sequelizedBurger/README.md

 ## About the code in this project:

 * This project is a burger logger with MySQL, Node, Express, Express-Handlebars and uses Sequelize as the ORM.
 * It following the MVC design pattern (with the code/files broken up in models, views and controllers folders).
   * config/config.json: handles the MySQL connection, then exports that connection to models/index.js.
   * The models folder contains all the necessary Sequelize object models (there are 5 in this project).
 All object models are exported to: controllers/burgers_controller.js.
-  * controllers/burgers_controller.js imports the whole 'modles' folder and handles all the routing... matching specific CRUD requests to their proper Sequelize functions using express.Router()... which is exported to server.js.
+  * controllers/burgers_controller.js imports the whole 'models' folder and handles all the routing... matching specific CRUD requests to their proper Sequelize functions using express.Router()... which is exported to server.js.
 It also renders express-handlebars pages to the browser when applicable.
   * server.js sets up the server, ties everything together and uses express-handlebars to render the html to the browser.
   * public/js/process.js validates all user input, then performs the appropriate AJAX calls based upon user input.
 These AJAX calls are looped back into controllers/burgers_controller.js for processing.